bogdanRada/capistrano_multiconfig_parallel/README.md

 -------------------------------------------------------------------------------------

 -	Code for handling websocket events when a task is invoked was moved to a new gem [capistrano_sentinel](https://github.com/bogdanRada/capistrano_sentinel)

--	You can now deploy applications from anywhere on your computer without having to add this gem to the Gemfile, however you need to add the [capistrano_sentinel](https://github.com/bogdanRada/capistrano_sentinel) gem to your Gemfile, if you want to use this .
+-	You can now deploy applications from anywhere on your computer **without having to add any gem to the Gemfiles of those applications**, however we recommend you to add the [capistrano_sentinel](https://github.com/bogdanRada/capistrano_sentinel) gem to those Gemfiles for better stability.

+-	If [capistrano_sentinel](https://github.com/bogdanRada/capistrano_sentinel) is included in one of the applications you are deploying, but you forget to require it, this gem will automcatically patch the Capfile to require the gem.
+Otherwise the Capfile is not changed.

+-	However this will work even if you don't add the [capistrano_sentinel](https://github.com/bogdanRada/capistrano_sentinel) to your Gemfile, because the new version will automatically create three files "Gemfile.multi_cap", "Gemfile.multi_cap.lock" and "Capfile.multi_cap" where the dependency to **capistrano_sentinel** will be added and those new files will be used when deploying.
+This new Gemfile and the new Capfile will be clones of the original files, but will only add as dependency the **capistrano_sentinel** gem which is used to produce websocket events before a capistrano task is executed.
+And this gem will consume them and act depending on configuration.

--	And only create anywhere on your computer a YAML file as described in section **[2.2) Deploying multiple applications from a central location](#22-deploying-multiple-applications-from-a-central-location)**
+-	After installing this gem locally on your system, you can just create anywhere on your computer a YAML file as described in section **[2.2) Deploying multiple applications from a central location](#22-deploying-multiple-applications-from-a-central-location)** ( we suggest using the home directory) and then you can start deploying applications without adding new dependencies to those applications.

--	If you don't add the **capistrano_sentinel** to each of your applications, the executable of this gem will automatically create a new file "Gemfile.multi_cap" in the root of each of the applications that you are deploying, where the [capistrano_sentinel](https://github.com/bogdanRada/capistrano_sentinel) gem will be included and will use that Gemfile when doing deploys.
--	The Capfile file of each of the applications that you are deploying will also be automatically changed to require [capistrano_sentinel](https://github.com/bogdanRada/capistrano_sentinel) if you haven't done so yet if the gem is part of the Gemfile, but was not required.
--	If the **capistrano_sentinel** gem is not part of the Gemfile, a new file will be created "Capfile.multi_cap" in order to require the gem upon execution of jobs.
--	When the command will finish , the files created will be removed.
+-	When the command will finish , the files created will be removed. ("Gemfile.multi_cap", "Gemfile.multi_cap.lock" and "Capfile.multi_cap") if they exist in the application root directory.

--	If you are using RVM and there is a .rvmrc file in your project root directory and bash is available , the script will use bash emulator in order to properly load RVM gemsets because .rvmrc files need trusting
+-	If you are using RVM and there is a .rvmrc file in your project root directory and bash is available , the script will use bash emulator in order to properly load RVM gemsets because .rvmrc files need trusting. **If you use .rvmrc files please make sure you have the `bash` executable available in your PATH**

 -	**Dont use BUNDLE EXEC command when running the executable for this gem unless you are using version 1 or this gem is part of the Gemfile of the application you are using.
 Otherwise just use the `multi_cap` executable without any prefix ( Unless this gem is part of your gemfile, in which case the BUNDLE EXEC prefix is needed )**

 If you are using a older version than 2.0 please refer to this [README for version 1.7.2 or lower](https://github.com/bogdanRada/capistrano_multiconfig_parallel/blob/master/V1_README.md)